 Students who feel a strong connection to their classmates and teachers are much more likely to persist and achieve shared goals, learn respect, and develop communication skills.
 Teaching expert Julia Thompson offers strategies to help build classroom communities that are positive, supportive and great places to learn.

-Reviews of 8 Good Books for New Teachers
+Reviews of Some Good Books for New Teachers

 ► You Can Do This: Hope & Help for New Teachers (Robyn Jackson)